 Do not consent to any search.
 You certainly do not want to answer questions.
 If you do not clearly assert your right to remain silent under these circumstances, you are opening yourself up to serious charges, including a drug OVI and/or a felony.

 Law enforcement officers will typically ask you to take a urine test if you pass the breath test.
 They have the right to do this under Ohio law.

 Often a person will claim that they are unable to urinate.
 This eventually will be deemed a refusal, which may well trigger the same penalties as a high tier level OVI.

-If the police officer only administered field sobriety tests at the scene related to alcohol, this could present proof problems if the officer later changes course to allege drug impairment.
+If the police officer only administered field sobriety tests at the scene related to alcohol, this could present proof problems in cases where the officer later changes the course to allege drug impairment.